adventuregamestudio/ags/Emscripten/README.md

 This may take a while, the first time you run this it will also download and build all Emscripten STD library and dependencies.
 After it's done you should see an `ags.wasm`, `ags.js` and `ags.html` file in `build-web-release` directory.

+## Using IDE with CMake support

+You may pass the Emscripten toolchain file in a new profile where you set the CMake variables, using `-DCMAKE_TOOLCHAIN_FILE=./Emscripten/emscripten/emsdk/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake`.

 ## Running